DFE-Digital/teaching-vacancies/documentation/govuk-paas.md

 ## Set up environment on GOV.UK PaaS

 ### Create services
-All the services are specified in the `manifest.yml` file and are automatically bounded on deploy.
+All the services are specified in the `manifest.yml` file and are automatically bound on deploy.

 ```
 teaching-vacancies-dev -> manifest-dev.yml
 teaching-vacancies-staging -> manifest-staging.yml
-teaching-vacancies-production -> manifest.yml
+teaching-vacancies-production -> manifest-production.yml
 ```
 Make sure you are logged in the relevant space.